Naruto4u/Class-Project/quiz.md

 c.
 Internet speed and poor connection will cause the internet to buffer and not load.
 d.
 The internet being connected causes the browser to completly break
 ```
-The correct answer is: c.
-The internet being slow and having a bad connection can cause the internet to buffer and not load.

-Explanation:
-When internet speed is slow or the connection is unstable, the browser might struggle to load websites, resulting in buffering or incomplete page loads.
-Websites with heavy content, such as videos or images, can take longer to load, and in some cases, the page might not load at all if the connection is too poor.

-Here’s why the other options are incorrect:

-a.
-Nothing, browsers have no effect on how browsers function.
-This is incorrect.
-Browsers can be affected by internet speed.
-For example, slow internet can lead to slow loading times or failed page loads.

-b.
-The internet being fast makes the browser not load.
-This is false.
-Faster internet speeds actually help the browser load pages more quickly, not slower.

-d.
-The internet being connected causes the browser to completely break.
-This is not true.
-Having an internet connection is necessary for a browser to function, but even with a poor or slow connection, browsers typically don't "completely break."
-They might experience delays or fail to load content, but they don't entirely stop working unless there's a more severe issue.